nyergler/nyergler.github.io/content/posts/2006-03-03-helping-myself.md

 format: aside
 slug: helping-myself
 ---
 I was looking at what it’s going to take to do i18n for ccPublisher this morning, so I searched for _wxPython i18n xrc_.
-Result 3: [my presentation][1]  to the <span class="caps">ACCU</span> conference last year.
+Result 3: [my presentation][1]  to the ACCU conference last year.
 Oh yeah, I did work on that.